Applied Language Institute (ALI)

-The Applied Language Institute (ALI) is a joint program of UMKC and The Metropolitan Community College (MCC).
-The Institute’s mission is to offer comprehensive English-as-a-Second-Language (ESL) instruction for academic, personal or professional purposes as well as language acquisition and cross-cultural classes and seminars.
-In addition, the Institute aims to provide students with an understanding of U.S. culture and values, particularly within the educational environment, while acknowledging and valuing students' own cultures and languages.
+The Applied Language Institute’s (ALI) mission is to offer comprehensive English-to-Speakers-of-Other-Languages (ESOL) instruction for academic, personal or professional purposes as well as language acquisition and cross-cultural classes and seminars.
+In addition, the Institute aims to provide students with an understanding of U.S. cultures and values, particularly within the educational environment, while acknowledging and valuing students' own cultures and languages.

-Our intensive ESL program offers up to 27 hours of instruction per week in Listening/Speaking, Reading/Vocabulary, Grammar, Writing, U.S. Culture, and Test of English as a Foreign Language (TOEFL) Preparation.
+Our intensive ESOL program offers up to 25 hours of instruction per week in Writing and Grammar, Reading and Vocabulary, and Listening and Speaking.
 Classes are small and offered at all levels of instruction from beginning through advanced.
-In addition, students have access to a multimedia language resource center.
 Our teaching and administrative staff is friendly, supportive, and understanding of the needs of international students in the United States.

-Regular programs run from late August through December (Fall), January through May (Spring), and June and July (Summer).
+Regular programs run from late August through December (Fall), January through May (Spring), and June and July (Summer, Level 4 only).
 Additionally, the ALI offers a variety of specialized short-term and group programs that include language and cultural/academic education.

 English Proficiency Requirement

 Proficiency in English is essential to success in academic programs at UMKC.
-The ALI’s role at UMKC is to ensure that all non-native English speakers either already have, or have an opportunity to acquire these necessary skills.
-Prior to enrollment, newly-admitted ALI students, and international academically-admitted students who have a TOEFL score below 100, or an IELTS score below 6.5 are required to take the English Evaluation Examination administered by the ALI.
-Based on results of the English Evaluation Examination, students must enroll in and successfully complete the ALI coursework indicated as necessary.
+The ALI’s role at UMKC is to ensure that all non-native English speakers either already have, or have an opportunity to acquire, these necessary skills.
+Prior to enrollment, newly admitted ALI students and international academically-admitted students are required to take the CALIOPE English evaluation examination administered by the ALI if they have an English proficiency score below the minimum required for their area of study.
+Unless it differs from the area of study, for undergraduates this is any student with a TOEFL score below 61 or an IELTS score below 5.5 in all bands.
+For graduate students, this is any student with a TOEFL score below 79 or below 6.0 in all bands.
+Based on their CALIOPE results, students must enroll in and successfully complete the ALI coursework indicated as necessary.
 For academic students, coursework is determined by the ALI in consultation with the student's academic unit.

 The only international students exempted from this admissions policy are: